Last month, I was bored, so I decided to learn how to install Arch, to see what it’s all about and obviously, so I can say: BTW, I use Arch!

 The last thing we need to do is give our newly created account a sudo access so that it can execute root command.
 And we can do that by editing the sudoers file by doing the following:

-Enter the root password
+Enter the root password, edit the file

-Search and uncomment the line that says:
+/etc/sudoers and search and uncomment the line that says:

 #%wheel ALL=(ALL) ALL